CunningDJ/nanit-webcam-enlarger/README.md

 Steps:
 1. Open the Nanit web app: https://my.nanit.com
 2. Open the Console in your [browser's Developer Tools](https://balsamiq.com/support/faqs/browserconsole) (Chrome: Option + ⌘ + J (Mac) or Shift + CTRL + J (Windows))
-3. Copy paste the contents of the [nanit-cam-expander.js script](nanit-cam-expander.js).
+3. Copy paste the contents of the [nanit-cam-expander.js script](nanit-cam-expander.js) in the console, and press Enter/return to run it
 4. Done!

 # Example